Presidential Broadcast Service: FM division

 In 2016, radio veteran Rizal "Sonny B" Aportadera, Jr. was appointed by then-PCOO Secretary Martin Andanar as the Director General of the Philippine Broadcasting Service (PBS).
-Aportadera spearheaded the establishment of its FM networks: Republika ni Juan and The Capital (formerly known as FM1 and FM2).
+Aportadera spearheaded the establishment of its FM networks: Republika ni Juan and Capital (formerly known as FM1 and FM2).

-Republika is PBS' music station, focused on the music from year 2000 to current hits and the local music.
-The station is situated at 87.5 MHz in Metro Manila and 87.9 MHz in Davao City, and is planning to expand in major cities in the country including: Cebu, Cagayan de Oro, Bacolod, Iloilo, Baguio, Bohol, Boracay, General Santos, Laoag, Butuan and Zamboanga.

-The Capital is PBS' music station focused on adult contemporary music from the 70s, 80s, 90s and 2000s.
-It is situated at 104.3 MHz in Metro Manila, and is recognized as the number one niche radio station in the A/B/C market based on Nielsen Ratings.
+Republika ni Juan focuses on mass-based music while Capital focuses on adult contemporary music and the simulcast of programs from Radyo Pilipinas – Radyo Publiko, Sports Radio, Radyo Magasin and Radyo Pilipinas World Service.

-Both Republika and The Capital are currently managed by station manager Cheryll Ayuste.
+Both Republika ni Juan and Capital are currently managed by station manager Cheryll Ayuste.

 New Media Unit

-As of 2022, the FM division's stations are becoming more and more active in the social media spaces.
-In line with this, the New Media Unit was formed headed by Deputy Director General Joan Marie Sy-Domingo.
-The New Media Unit is the in-house graphic design and social media marketing group for Republ1ka FM1 and Capital FM2.
-They are the dynamic group responsible for consistently and constantly releasing relevant and engaging social media content.
+The New Media Unit was formed in 2022 as an effort to establish a social media presence for the network.
+Headed by Deputy Director General Joan Marie Sy-Domingo, the New Media Unit is the in-house graphic design and social media marketing group for Republ1ka FM1 and Capital FM2.
+The group is responsible for releasing social media content.

 The New Media Unit is also the group that produces the Republikast shows aired on Republ1ka FM1's social media channels on Facebook, Instagram and YouTube.
 The shows are Fresh 1, Juan On 1 and FM1 Spotlight published weekly.
 There is also FM1 Spotlight: Livecast Edition broadcast live on Facebook and YouTube.
 Its schedule varies according to artists' availability.

 At the beginning of imposed community quarantines due to the COVID-19 pandemic in 2020, the New Media Unit were engaged in delivering and posting relevant content to inform its audience of minimum health standards and other government announcements in relation to the quarantines and other health protocols.